LorenzoPatrone/OpenCrawler_ARPG/README.md

 ---

 ## 🤝 Contributions

 Thank you for your interest in this project!
-However, this is a personal learning initiative, and I am not currently accepting external contributions.
+This is a personal learning initiative, and I am not currently accepting general contributions or feature requests.
+However, if you discover a security vulnerability, I encourage you to report it responsibly.
+Please refer to the Security Policy for detailed instructions.

 ---